 Click the “Menu” button in the top-right corner of the window, and then select “Tools” and “Extensions.”

-Uncheck all the Enabled check boxes and restart te browser.
+Uncheck all the Enabled check boxes and restart the browser.
+This lets you start Chrome without extensions.
 This is useful for testing extensions if you think one is causing errors in Chrome.

 If you are being troubled with Chrome performance and need to troubleshoot, then activating the “Incognito Mode” is the best way to do it.